daniel-fudge/aws-lambda-containerized-hello-world/README.md

 # AWS Lambda Containerized Hello World
-Simple Hello World containerized Python 3.9 Lambda function.
+Simple Hello World containerized Python 3.13 Lambda function.

-A video walk through can also be found [here](https://youtu.be/Pweawno2uw4).
+A video walk through can also be found [here](https://youtu.be/Pweawno2uw4) for the original Pytohn 3.9 version.
 ## Commands to build image and verifiy that it was built
 ```shell
 docker build -t containerized-hello-world .